JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Display the following numbers and link to the /user/following page #DONE
 - Fetch the numbers for each mentioned user #DONE
 - Make the tooltip always be inside the posts div in the middle and not overflowing #DONE
+- The tooltip is clipping to the left on phones
-- When making a post and staring a word with an @, a list of users should appear that we can tag
+- When making a post and staring a word with an @, a list of users should appear that we can tag #DONE
+- Style the list of suggested users

 ## Bug fixing followers
 - Follower numbers on profile are not correct #DONE